Danish Seamen's Church - Brooklyn, N.Y.

 Nelson, George.
 Organs in the United States and Canada Database.
 Seattle, Wash.

-Danish Seamen's Church web site: present exterior.
+Danish Seamen's Church web site.
+Exterior of present church.

 The New York Times (Oct.
-28, 1894:16): drawing of Danish Church, Brooklyn.
+28, 1894).
+Drawing of Danish Church, Brooklyn.